AnthonySlawski/PHYS-310/README.md

 **Key Findings:**

--Initial exploration provided insights into the dataset's structure, including the range and distribution of values across different features.
+- Initial exploration provided insights into the dataset's structure, including the range and distribution of values across different features.
--Preliminary summary statistics offered a baseline understanding of the data's characteristics, laying the groundwork for more nuanced analysis through machine learning models.
+- Preliminary summary statistics offered a baseline understanding of the data's characteristics, laying the groundwork for more nuanced analysis through machine learning models.

 **Conclusion:**
 The lab underscores the importance of thorough data exploration as a precursor to model application.
 It demonstrates the potential of kNN and DT algorithms in classifying complex datasets, highlighting the need for careful selection and evaluation of machine learning models based on specific dataset characteristics.